Alvars: Sources

-Divine Origins and Miraculous Births
+Divine origins and miraculous births

 A central theme of the Alvar legends is their divine origin, with Vishnu reportedly sending his various insignia to Earth to be incarnated as the Alvars.
 For example, Poygai Alvar is believed to be the incarnation of Vishnu's conch (sangu), Bhoothath Alvar of his spiritual mace (kowmodhakam), and Pey Alvar of the Nandaka sword.
 Other Alvars are linked to Vishnu's divine attendants or attributes, such as Nammalvar as Vishvaksena, Kulasekhara Alvar as the Kaustubha gem, Periyalvar as Garuda, and Tirumangai Alvar as Vishnu's bow.

 Many are said to have had supernatural births rather than natural ones.
 Poygai Alvar reportedly emerged from a lotus flower, Bhoothath Alvar from a madhavi flower, and Pey Alvar from a red lotus.
 Andal was discovered as an infant in a flower garden, and Nammalvar was found by his foster parents in the hollow of a tamarind tree.